Hi, I’m David.

 I guess this is where I’m supposed to put the “About me” section on my website.

-So, this page is about nothing but me.
+This page is about nothing but me.
+My ego is salivating.

 First off, some official things: